 You’re walking down the city streets, feeling fly in your brand-new kicks.
 Life couldn’t be better!
 Then tragedy strikes, as you watch in slow motion your new trainers descend into a sticky mess of chewing gum on the pavement.
 When you finally unstick yourself, you see that it’s wedged itself into the crevices of the sole of your shoe.
 So, what do you do?
-How do you remove chewing gum from your shoe?
+How do you remove gum from the sole of your shoe?
 From using ice cubes and nail varnish remover to that trusted can of WD-40® that’s been hiding in your cupboard, find our five easy and effective top tips and tricks on how to remove chewing gum from shoes below:

-1. Compressed Air
+1. Compressed Air To Remove Gum

 You can’t remove gum whilst it is sticky.
 If it’s still wet, then you need it to harden so that you can peel it off.
 You can use a can of compressed air, which contains freezing cold air, and will harden it for you to remove.